 Goal: Develop facts, leverage technology, facilitate communication and persuade.

-The presentation of electronically stored information can be a challenge for attorneys and paralegals.
+The presentation of electronically shared information can be a challenge for attorneys and paralegals.
 In the past exhibits were presented in paper form and still are in many cases today.
 Technology has developed over the last decade making it easier to present exhibits in near-paper or “image” format.
-Due to the nature of electronically stored information and the advent of native and near native document productions, some cases now require the legal team to present exhibits in native format.
-The diagram and outline below provides guidelines for presenting electronically stored information at depositions, arbitrations or at trial.
+Due to the nature of electronically shared information and the advent of native and near native document productions, some cases now require the legal team to present exhibits in native format.
+The diagram and outline below provides guidelines for presenting electronically shared information at depositions, arbitrations or at trial.
 There is a great deal of commonality in presenting exhibits for any of these situations but where needed, special considerations for depositions, arbitration or trials have been included and designated as such.

 Deposition and trial exhibits are identified from information produced to or from opposing counsel.
 Exhibits may be objects or information in paper, near-paper, near native or native format.
 The exhibits may be in boxes or organized electronically in an automated litigation support system.
 Automated litigation support systems allow the legal team to quickly and efficiently mark or tag the information identified as an exhibit.
 Often times attorneys will use an outline of the case elements as a basis for identifying exhibits.
 Exhibits are used to support or refute elements of the case.
 Outlines are sometimes prepared manually or an automated case outline program may be used.
-For a detailed discussion regarding legal analysis and admissibility, please see the Legal Analysis section in the section below.
+For a detailed discussion regarding legal analysis and admissibility, please see the Legal Analysis section in the section below

 The first item on the list is developing a strategy.
 Consider your goals and objectives for the presentation.